 How do you get stains out of leather couches?

 Spilling something onto your couch happens all of the time and some of these spills can stain the leather.
+Steam cleaning leather couches is usually the best strategy for all types of stains.
 To learn how to treat these stains and find out what mistakes to avoid, follow the guidelines listed below:

 If you leave a water spill to sit until the water evaporates, it can leave white rings on your leather.
 This is usually caused by minerals in the water.
 To tackle water stains, it’s best to use a damp microfiber cloth, dipped in distilled water, as distilled water is demineralised and won’t stain your couch.
 Wipe the stained area using circular motions, let it air dry, and repeat if the stain still shows after drying.
 Don’t forget to condition the leather afterwards.

 A fresh oil or grease spill should be blotted out right away using a clean, soft microfiber cloth.
 To make sure all the grease is absorbed, leave the spot covered in cornstarch, talcum powder, or baking soda overnight.
 Wipe off the powder with a clean dry cloth to see if the stain is gone.
 If not, repeat the process or use a mixture of distilled water and dishwashing liquid to break it down.
 You will need only a teaspoon of dish soap per one cup of water.

 To treat an old grease stain, mix a tablespoon of white vinegar with a cup of water and soak a soft sponge or cotton ball in the mixture.
 Dab at the stain gently until it disappears.